Winners of the European Parliament Citizens Prize 2013 come to Brussels

-The 43 winners of the European Citizen's Prize 2013 attended an official event in Brussels on Wednesday and Thursday at the European Parliament, where they met its President Martin Schulz.
-They had already received medals of honour in their own countries.
+The GAA the first ever Irish winner of the European Citizen’s prize were in Brussels this week.
+Together with the 43 winners from other member states of the EU, they attended an official event in Brussels on Wednesday and Thursday at the European Parliament, where they met EP President, Martin Schulz.

 European Parliament President Martin Schulz told the winners: "The Citizen's Prize is exceptionally important for the European Parliament and EU citizens.
 You men and women represent the best, which is what we need in the European Union more than anything else.
 Cross-border cooperation is the best solution to our problems.
 There are growing numbers of voters voting for parties which want to destroy the EU project.
 You are the real heroes in the fight for EU integration."

-During the two-day event, the winners met Mr Schulz and received a diploma.
+During the two-day event in Brussels the winners met the President of the European Parliament, Martin Schulz, and received a diploma.
 They also attended the opening by Parliament's Vice-President Anni Podimata of an exhibition presenting the 2013 winners.

-After the award ceremony, this year's oldest winner, Mr Boris Pahor, a Slovenian writer who celebrates his 100th birthday this year, gave a short speech.
+After the award ceremony, in Brussels this year's oldest winner, Mr Boris Pahor, a Slovenian writer who celebrates his 100th birthday this year, gave a short speech.